AVEVA/AVEVA-Samples-CloudOperations/advanced_samples/UomsSample/DotNet/README.md

 ## Running the sample

-The configuration of this application is done in the file [appsettings.placeholder.json](.\UomsSample\appsettings.placeholder.json).
+Configure the sample using the file [appsettings.placeholder.json](UomsSample\appsettings.placeholder.json).
 Before editing, rename this file to `appsettings.json`.
 This repository's `.gitignore` rules should prevent the file from ever being checked in to any fork or branch, to ensure credentials are not compromised.

 Replace the placeholders in the `appsettings.json` file with your TenantID, NamespaceId, ClientID and ClientSecret.